-The students will focus on the elements of music, including beat and rhythm, tempo, dynamics, melody and harmony, pitch, tone colour, texture and form.
+Students will focus on the elements of music, including beat and rhythm, tempo, dynamics, melody and harmony, pitch, tone colour, texture and form.
 They will explore the history of music, experience music from other cultures, listen to a range of musical works and experiment with composition.
 In addition to this, the students will have the opportunity to participate in various morning ensembles.
 The times and location of the ensembles are listed below.

-Tuesday (8:30 - 9:00 am) – Senior Choir (year 3 – 6)
+Tuesday (8:30 - 9:00 am) – Whole School Choir (K-6)

-Wednesday (8:30 - 9:00 am) – Junior Choir (run by Karen Green) (K – 2)
+Wednesday (8:30 - 9:00 am) – Ukulele (3-6)

-Thursday (8:30 - 9:00 am) – Percussion/Bucket Drumming Group (year 4 – 6)
+Thursday (8:30 - 9:00 am) – Percussion/Bucket Drumming (3 – 6)

 All morning groups will take place in the music room (near the bike racks).
 The students are expected to put their bags on the hooks outside their classroom before coming to the session each week.